Record-breaking Chinese tourist party descends on Switzerland

-The first groups of some 12,000 Chinese tourists have arrived in Switzerland to enjoy the benefits of the largest-scale work incentive trip ever sent to the alpine country.
+The first groups of some 12,000 Chinese tourists have arrived in Switzerland to enjoy the benefits of the largest-scale work incentive trip ever sent to the Alpine country.

-Swiss tourism officials are pulling out all the stops for the trip, which has been sponsored by Jeunesse Global, an American health and beauty products sales company.
+Swiss tourism officials are pulling out all the stops for the trip, which has been sponsored by Jeunesse Global,external link an American health and beauty products sales company.

 The tourists, who surpassed the company’s sale targets for its products in China, were said to be rewarded with a tour of iconic sights including the Rheinfall, Europe’s largest waterfall, the Titlis mountain and shopping in the cities of Lucerne, Basel and Zurich.